 Your biggest investment is your truck.
 It’s best to pay a healthy down stroke toward the financing or lease of your rig.
 If you don’t have the bucks for a down payment, the whole thing might be over before it starts.

-A substantial down payment will help keep the equipment payments lower and more affordable, and also help you secure the loan.
+A substantial down payment will help keep the equipment payments lower and more affordable.
+It can also help you secure the loan.

 On the other hand, some experts say, go into an equipment purchase with little or no money down.
-Payments are higher, but should something go wrong and you’re unable to meet the payments, you won’t loose your down payment, and you can ‘hopefully’ recover it in the sale of the rig.
+Payments will be higher.
+But should something go wrong and you’re unable to meet the payments, you won’t loose your down payment, and you can ‘hopefully’ recover it in the sale of the rig.
 Sometimes this works, sometimes it doesn’t.

 Big payments however can be a killer.